wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.1 =
+* Updated: Localization catalog updated.
+* Updated: Spanish localization.
+* Fixed: Minor change in settings page that may fix options page being invisible in some cases.

 = 3.0.0 =
 * New: Fancybox v1.3.4 support This includes many new options, like title position.